9 Iconic First Lady Gowns Worth Talking About

-Traveling to Washington DC two days after what will surely be the most important election of my lifetime was scary.
+Traveling to Washington DC two days after what was surely the most important election of my lifetime to date was scary.
 I'm not going to lie.
 I heard rallies outside my hotel room all night and passed angry mobs holding signs outside the Trump hotel.
 But during the day, while Barack Obama met with President-elect Donald Trump inside the White House, the streets were quiet.

 I traveled with a small group of editors to the first ladies inaugural dress exhibit at the Smithsonian Museum, and it was only there, in that small, dimly lit room, that I could feel myself starting to relax.
 The first sign was a poster on the wall that featured a Q&A series: "How will the first ladies collection change when a woman is elected president?"
 Using the term "when," not "if," instilled hope.
 Then I veered off, where a short film of Michelle Obama donating her Jason Wu gown to the museum was playing.